-Step Procedure 1 Remove the plug screw (1) M8x20 and sealing ring from the crankcase half (cyl.
+Step Procedure 1 Remove the (cyl.
 2/4).
-2 Turn crankshaft/propeller shaft until the piston of cyl. no. 1 and no. 2 are in TDC position and lock crankshaft in this position with the thread bolt (2) part no. 240880.
+Remove the plug screw (1) M8x20 and sealing ring from the crankcase half (cyl.
+2/4).
+2 Turn crankshaft/propeller shaft until the piston of cyl. no. 1 and no. 2 ar TDC position and lock crankshaft in this position with the thread bolt (2 no. 240880.
 NOTE: The required recess position of the crankshaft can be additionally verified by looking through the crankcase recess (3) with a flash light.
-3 Screw the thread bolt (2) into the crankcase.
-While doing so, move the crankshaft to and fro slightly with the ring spanner until the locking screw engages in the recess of the crankshaft, and tighten to 10 Nm (88.48 in.lb).
+3 shaft to an thread bolt (2) into the crankcase.
+While doing so, move the crank- id fro slightly with the ring spanner until the locking screw engages as of the crankshaft, and tighten to 10 Nm (88.48 in.lb).